ElementsProject/libwally-core/README.md

 ### Python

-You can build and install it using:
+For python development, you can build and install wally using:

 ```
 $ python setup.py install